Maria Pergay Balustre Table Lamp

 Pergay went on to design palace interiors for Saudi Arabia’s Royal family, including this light.
 She also designed furniture for fashion designer Pierre Cardin and Salvador Dalí, continually evolving her stainless steel designs and incorporating wood, lacquer and mother-of-pearl.
 Today she continues to design interiors and produce limited-edition works.

-The switch and plug of this light were made by VLM Components from Italy.
+The switch and plug of this Balustre table lamp were made by VLM Components from Italy in the 1970s.

 “Maria Pergay: Place des Vosges” by Pamela Hanson